MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 ms.localizationpriority: medium
 ---

-# Overview of the developer programs
+# Choosing which Xbox Live developer program to join

 To enable a game with Xbox Live, you join the Creators program, or join the Managed Partners program as an ID@Xbox Partner.